Cluttr-eng/fuse-ruby/docs/FuseApi.md

 Sync financial connections data

-Call this endpoint upon receiving a SYNC_REQUIRED webhook.
+Call this endpoint upon receiving a financial_connection.sync_data webhook.
 This will keep the financial connections data up to date.

 ### Examples